Tricked-dev/pacman-mirrors/README.md

 # Pacman mirrors

-these are the pacman mirrors i use
+these are the pacman mirrors i use optimized cachy

 ## Contributing